History

 The opening of the Clinical Center on the expanding NIH campus in 1953 facilitated the integration of laboratory and clinical research to improve patient care.
 A few years later, ground-breaking NCI physician researchers Gordon Zubrod, M.D., Emil “Tom” Frei III, M.D. and Emil J. Freireich, M.D. came to NCI.
 Their presence ushered in an era of progress towards eradicating cancer detailed in the widely acclaimed book, The Emperor of All Maladies by oncologist Siddhartha Mukherjee, M.D., D.Phil.

-The 1960s saw the arrival of Vincent DeVita, M.D. (now the Amy and Joseph Perella Professor of Medicine at the Yale Cancer Center), who worked with Frei and Freireich during the fellowship he began in 1963.
+The 1960s saw the arrival of Vincent DeVita, M.D. (now the Amy and Joseph Perella Professor of Medicine at the Yale Cancer Center), who arrived in 1963 and worked with Frei and Freireich during his fellowship.
 Dr. DeVita returned to NCI in 1966 as a senior investigator, and collaborated with another fellow, George Canellos, M.D. (now the William Rosenberg Professor of Medicine, Emeritus, at the Harvard Medical School) to develop MOPP, the first successful combination chemotherapy program.
 Used to treat Hodgkin lymphoma and diffuse large B-cell lymphomas, MOPP reduced the likelihood of dying from Hodgkin lymphoma from nearly 100% to around 30%.

 Dr. DeVita established the basis for further combination therapies, which became a mainstay of cancer treatment.
 In 1980, he was appointed director of the NCI, a position he held until 1988.
 While at NCI, he served as one of the editors for the first edition of CANCER: Principles & Practices of Oncology.
 Now in its 11th edition, CANCER is the most widely-read text on cancer in the world.
 Collaborations between Drs.
 Canellos and DaVita also resulted the combination chemotherapy CMF, which remains a useful therapy for breast cancer.